d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 :begin_tab:`pytorch`
-This example shows that the parameters of the third and fifth layer are tied.
+This example shows that the parameters of the third and fifth neural network layer are tied.
 They are not just equal, they are represented by the same exact tensor.
 Thus, if we change one of the parameters,